 Objective of the APSC

-The Australian Public Service Commission (APSC) is an Australian Government controlled entity.
-It is a not-for-profit entity.
-The objective of the APSC is to lead and shape a unified, high-performing Australian Public Service.
+The APSC is an Australian Government controlled entity and is a not-for-profit entity.
+The objective of the APSC is to position the APS workforce for the future.

 The basis of preparation